-In the case of a subscription, typically you'll want to set the expiry date in Thinkific to match the date of what the student's next billing date would be.
+In the case of a subscription, typically you'll want to set the expiry date in Thinkific to match the date of the student's next billing date would be.
 This way they will still have access to their course until the end of their current billing cycle.
 Alternatively, if the student should lose access to the course right away, you can simply unenroll them from the course.

 If you are looking for a more automated way to unenroll students, also check out Zapier!
-Depending on what triggers are supported in your payment solution, you can set up a zap to unenroll a student if their subscription is cancelled.
+Depending on what triggers are supported in your payment solution, you can set up a zap to unenroll a student if their subscription is canceled.

 Learn more about Zapier here: Integrate with Zapier

 If you have a payment plan or subscription in your external payment solution, we recommend applying course expiry dates to ensure that students will automatically lose access to your course in the case of a failed payment.